Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 Find where your interest lies, and go for it.
 If you are the type who would love to report news on TV, you can either go for journalism or mass communication.
 The same rule applies to every other course.

-Years of Study
+3. Years of Study

-If you don’t want to spend too much time in school, then you have no business studying courses with long years of education.
+If you don’t want to spend too much time in school, you have no business studying courses with long years of education.
 These courses include Medicine and Surgery, Law, Pharmacy, etc.

 Unlike the regular 4-year courses, these add some extra years, making them 5-year, 6-year courses.
 However, if you don’t mind spending a long time in school, you can opt-in for these courses.

-Salary Information
+4. Salary Information

 A medical doctor will not be paid the same amount as a journalist.
 There will be a significant difference in the amounts they are paid.
 A Medical Doctor could make 2 Million Naira a month, and a journalist could make 1 Million Naira a month.
 It is left to you to decide which one is best for you.

-Tuition Fees
+5. Tuition Fees

 This factor is an essential one you must consider.
 Most students cannot afford the tuition fees of the courses they study and drop out of school for financial reasons.

-JAMB Score/Cut-off marks
+6. JAMB Score/Cut-off marks

 Your JAMB Score dramatically affects the course you choose to study in school.
 I don’t expect an aspirant with a low JAMB Score to apply to study law.
 You might end up wasting your time and money.

 Instead, go for a less competitive course that does not require a high JAMB score.
-This reason is why Cut-off marks were introduced into the admission system of tertiary institutions in Nigeria.
+This is why Cut-off marks were introduced into the admission system of tertiary institutions in Nigeria.
 If you don’t meet the Cut-off of your dream course, you should either go for another one or wait another year.

-What are the best courses to study in Nigeria?
+The best courses to study in Nigeria

 1. Medicine and Surgery